kersorianek/mon-portfolio/_posts/2019-03-03-What-is-Software-Requirements.md

 ## What Makes a Good Requirements?

-A can make a long list of word like:
+We may create a long list of words such as:

-☑ Accountable, ☑ Understandable, ☑ Attainable, ☑ Modifiable, ☑ Testable, ☑ Traceable, ☑ Measurable, ☑ Feasible, ☑ Allocable, ☑ Concise, ☑ Consistent, ☑ Complete, ☑ Correct, ☑ Feasible, ☑ Design Independent, ☑ Necessary, ☑ Organized, ☑ Unambiguous, ☑ Prioritized, and so on.
+	✅ Accountable ✅ Understandable, ✅ Attainable, ✅ Modifiable, ✅ Testable, ✅ Traceable, ✅ Measurable, ✅ Feasible, ✅ Allocable, ✅ Concise, ✅ Consistent, ✅ Complete, ✅ Correct, ✅ Feasible, ✅ Design Independent, ✅ Necessary, ✅ Organized, ✅ Unambiguous, ✅ Prioritized, and so on.

 But we will use SMART formula like setting goal.

-# SMART Requirement
+## SMART Requirement

-**SMART** = Specific, Measurable, Attainable, Reasonable, Traceable What is a SMART Requirement?
+**SMART** = Specific, Measurable, Attainable, Reasonable, Traceable

+### What is a SMART Requirement?

     1. Specific:
     Overall: